Hockey stick graph (global temperature): Publicity and controversy on publication of MBH98

-Release of the paper on 22 April 1998 was given exceptional media coverage, including questioning as to whether it proved that human influences were responsible for global warming.
+Release of the paper on 22 April 1998 was given exceptional media coverage, including questioning as to whether it proved that human influences were responsible for climate change.
 Mann would only agree that it was "highly suggestive" of that inference.
 He said that "Our conclusion was that the warming of the past few decades appears to be closely tied to emission of greenhouse gases by humans and not any of the natural factors".
 Most proxy data are inherently imprecise, and Mann said "We do have error bars.
 They are somewhat sizable as one gets farther back in time, and there is reasonable uncertainty in any given year.
 There is quite a bit of work to be done in reducing these uncertainties."
 Climatologist Tom Wigley welcomed the progress made in the study, but doubted if proxy data could ever be wholly convincing in detecting the human contribution to changing climate.